What is it?

 This paper presents the Interactive Group as communities of learners where solidarity mutual interaction between students and between students and adult volunteers produces profound and critical dialogues around the instrumental learning that increase levels of learning for all group members.

-- Molina, S. and Rivers, O. (2010).
+- Molina, S. and Rios, O. (2010).
 Including Students with Disabilities in learning communities.
 International Journal Psychology, Society and Education on Learning Communities.
 2, 1: 1-9.
 Sign

 The article reviews the Learning Communities model school as contributing to the inclusion of students with disabilities by focusing on the case of the interaction group.